blyator/blyator/README.md

 I’m a Software Developer with love for coding and tech in general.
 I build efficient, scalable and user-friendly web applications using modern technologies

-I also have a interest in entrepreneurship and outdoor adventures because I believe in balancing work with personal growth and exploration.
+I also have an interest in entrepreneurship and outdoor adventures because I believe in balancing work with personal growth and exploration.

  ❤✌<br><br>